EXPRESSCLUSTER/CreateClusterOnLinux/CommandParameters_en.md

 ```bash
 $ clpcreate add ip <server name> <device id> <ip address>
 ```
-- Server name: The server name in a cluster (e.g. The output of hostname command)
+- Server name: The server name in a cluster.
 - Device ID: The device ID for the IP address of the server.The device ID increases one by one.
-  - LAN hearbeat and Kernel mode LAN hearbet start from device ID 0.
+  - The device ID of LAN hearbeat and Kernel mode LAN hearbet start from 0.
     - e.g. lanhb1 is 0, lankhb1 is 1, lanhb2 is 2.
-  - BMC hearbeat starts from 600.
-  - デバイスIDはサーバ毎で独立となっています。(デバイスID 0 が複数存在することになる。)
-- IPアドレス: CLUSTERPROで用いるIPアドレスを指定してください。
-- サンプルスクリプトでは、以下のように設定しています。
+  - The device ID is independent for each servers.
+(All cluster nodes have the device ID 0.)
+- IP address: The IP address that is used for Kernel mode LAN heartbeat or LAN heartbeat
+- The following is an example in sample scripts.
   ```perl
   # $ip
   #  Set IP addresses for the servers.